Have you heard the crazy news? I’m eating raw egg yolks every day.

 - In addition, eating raw egg yolks is much less likely to trigger an allergic reaction, so even sensitive individuals may be able to tolerate them.

 Now, don’t get me wrong: I eat cooked eggs too, and I don’t think cooking totally destroys an egg’s nutritional value.
 But going raw has a few distinct benefits and you might as well take advantage of those every now and then, right?

-Don’t worry: you don’t have to eat them plain.
+A: Don’t worry: you don’t have to eat them plain.

 Despite what some sources say, I find it hard to believe that beating an egg yolk harms the nutrients inside (wouldn’t chewing also be detrimental?).

 I usually blend mine into smoothies.
 It actually gives smoothies that thick and creamy milkshake texture.
 Here’s my favorite coffee smoothie recipe, which I often eat for breakfast.

 In fact, some insanely good ice cream recipes require eight (yes, eight) egg yolks!!
 (I’ve made this and I just whisk them into the cream mixture without cooking them if I want to keep the yolks raw.)

 You can just blend some raw milk or kefir with a few egg yolks and natural sweetener like raw honey–it’s kind of like easy ice cream!
 Talk about satisfying a sweet tooth with something healthy. 😉

 For my kids (who weirdly don’t like smoothies) I stir a yolk up with some organic peanut butter and raw honey.
 They don’t know the difference and they’ve asked for this snack quite a bit!

 A: There are differing opinions on this, but Nourishing Traditions is fairly adamant that raw egg whites aren’t something to eat every day because they contain anti-nutrients and enzyme inhibitors, and may cause digestive issues.
 These properties are neutralized by cooking.